 - Optimizing each stage in your marketing funnel.

 - Who your ideal customer is.
-This is the most difficult part for startups.
-Their insights are often anecdotal based on gut feelings of the founder, but you need real customer data.
+This is the most challenging part for startups.
+Their insights are often anecdotal based on the gut feelings of the founder, but you need accurate customer data.